How African fishermen feel the burn of their own practices – DW – 05/10/2023

 Kossivi Tiassou

 In some countries along the Atlantic coast, African fishermen are running out of fish.
-Overfishing is becoming a growing issue, as both foreign ships and harmful practices among local fishermen are depleting the ocean.
+Overfishing is becoming a growing issue, due to both foreign ships and harmful practices among local fishermen.

 https://p.dw.com/p/4RAz6